Signed in as:

 Alcoholism has similar effects on us all, even though our relationships to the alcoholic may be different.
 Many newcomers are most interested in hearing about situations and relationships that are similar to their own.
 Over time, however, we come to understand that we can benefit from hearing how the Al-Anon principles worked in many different circumstances.

-Copyright © 2024 Mokena Fellowship Center - All Rights Reserved.
+Copyright © 2026 Mokena Fellowship Center - All Rights Reserved

-For more info about the website, or to inform the Webmaster of error/misstatement, please contact the Webmaster at admin@aamokenafellowship.org.
+For more info about the website, or to inform the Webmaster of an error/misstatement, contact admin@aamokenafellowship.org.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.